Twin Pregnancy Warning Signs: When to Call Your Doctor

 Recognizing Signs of Preeclampsia

-Recognizing the signs of preeclampsia is vital for ensuring the health of both you and your twins during pregnancy.
-Preeclampsia typically develops after the 20th week, and symptoms can include swelling in your face and hands, severe headaches, vision changes, and sudden weight gain caused by fluid retention.
-The risk of preeclampsia is higher in twin pregnancies, which means you need to be vigilant.
+Preeclampsia typically develops after the 20th week, and twin pregnancies carry a higher risk of it.
+Symptoms to watch for include swelling in your face and hands, severe headaches, vision changes, and sudden weight gain from fluid retention.
 Regular prenatal visits should include blood pressure checks and urine tests to screen for this condition.
-If you experience any symptoms of preeclampsia, it’s important to contact your healthcare providers immediately.
-Timely intervention can greatly influence both your health and that of your babies, so don’t hesitate to seek help.
+If any of these symptoms appear, contact your healthcare provider right away.
+Early treatment matters significantly for both your health and your babies’.

 Managing Complications in Twin Pregnancies